Luxoft/cordentity/README.md

     gradle clean build

+### Run indy-pool in cloud

+By default gradle starts indy-pool using Docker image ``teamblockchain/indy-pool`` on local host.

+To run in another pool, genesis file should be changes and supplied both to cordentity and to the new pool.
+The genesis file contains some initial transactions, which configure the pool itself, so care should be taken when modify it.
+Exactly the same genesis file should be used on both running pool and cordentity.

+Example genesis files are located in ``genesis/`` folder.
+These are embedded into application as resources, so that the cordentity can create pool connection using one of these genesis files at run time.

+In our example we move docker-based indy pool to the cloud.
+Original docker genesis file is in `genesis/docker_pool_transactions_genesis.txt`.
+Copy it and change `txn.data.data.client_ip`, `txn.data.data.client_port`, `txn.data.data.node_ip`, `txn.data.data.node_port` in each transaction as appropriate.

+Leave these json structures on a single line each.

+Copy this genesis to the pool host and to the client host (it named `could_genesis.txt` below).

+To use this file in cordentity, change `devops/indyconfig/indy.properties` file, and set `indy_user.genesisFile` setting to the new file name.

+Another option is to change `~/.indy_client/pool/default_pool/config.json` so it points to the newly created genesis file.

+install docker on the target host, copy genesis file and run pool manually:

+    set -e
+    GENESIS_FILE=cloud_genesis.txt
+    GENESIS_GUEST=/var/lib/indy/sandbox/pool_transactions_genesis
+    VERSION=1.6.4

+    docker run --rm -d --network host --name indy-pool -v$(readlink -e "${GENESIS_FILE}"):$GENESIS_GUEST:ro teamblockchain/indy-pool:${VERSION}

+This replaces default genesis file with the newly created one.

 ### Troubleshooting

 Before every test run it is recommended to clean local pool and wallets data, which by default are stored in `~/.indy_client/`: